spiceai/docs/spiceaidocs/docs/components/data-accelerators/data-refresh.md

 Specify filters for data accelerated from the connected source using arbitrary SQL.
 Supported for `full` and `append` refresh modes.

-Filters will be pushed down to the remote source, and only the requested data will be transferred over the network.
+Filters will be pushed down to the remote source when possible, so only the requested data will be transferred over the network.

 Example: